Lunch & DinnerSide Dishes

 It’s simple enough to throw together on a busy evening, but it also feels impressive enough for Thanksgiving, Christmas, Easter, or any holiday gathering where you want something warm and crowd-pleasing on the table.

-If you do end up making this recipe, don’t be surprised to find yourself wanting to make it on a regular basis, especially during the colder months when everyone craves something cozy and comforting.
+If you do end up making this recipe, don’t be surprised if you find yourself wanting to make it regularly, especially during the colder months when everyone craves something cozy and comforting.

 If you enjoyed this keto Brussels sprouts au gratin, be sure to check out some of our other low-carb comfort food recipes below.